Rishikabob/MFSR/milestone4.md

 2. <a name="u3"></a>As a teacher, I want to be able to see my students’ screens so that I can quickly focus my attention on a student that needs help.
-    > This user story is relevant because when working on an in class assignment or quick coding session, the professor can see how each student is progressing and can address a student who seems to be struggling without the student explicitly asking for help.
-The teacher can also give tips to certain students.

 #### Demo Video

 ##### Prototype